What’s Your Big Idea? Business Plan Competition

 - Submitted ideas are protected in the spirit of non-disclosure, and all entry materials will be treated as company confidential.
 The only people with access to the entry materials will be judges and select members of the organizing committee.
 Materials will not be distributed to any other party unless requested by an entrant team.
 No other provisions are made to protect intellectual property.

 - Entrants must adhere to all submission deadlines and guidelines.
-Materials must be submitted on the appropriate due date, no later than 1:00 p.m. at the specified drop point in the UF Entrepreneurship & Innovation Center.
+Materials must be submitted no later than the appropriate due date and time at the specified drop point in the UF Entrepreneurship & Innovation Center (133 Bryan Hall).
 No late submissions will be accepted and any submissions that exceed the maximum length will not be considered.

 - Entries will be judged by a panel of independent professionals involved in entrepreneurship.
 Judges may be successful entrepreneurs, venture capitalists, angel investors or professional service providers working with the venture community.
 Any entry is subject to minimum criteria in terms of market potential, viability and other factors, as determined by the judging panel’s experience.
 If no entries meet the minimum criteria, one or both prizes might not be awarded.
 Throughout any and all phases of the business plan competition, all decisions of the judges are final.

 - Except as stated below, prize money is granted only to the business entity that the winning team forms, e.g. a corporation or LLC.
 If the winning teams fail to form the business entity and request the prize money from the UF Entrepreneurship & Innovation Center within one year following the competition, the money remains in the competition fund and is not disbursed.
 Award money will be granted only to seed the start-up and development of the winning idea (e.g. no substitutions may be made without the approval of the UF Entrepreneurship & Innovation Center).
 Teams and their resultant business entities are responsible for any tax consequences of the prize.